App Pic 0318 22 RGB 136 DPI For Web

 Try a well-kept secret

-“Go to Maritsa Village Taverns in Rhodes.
+“Go to Maritsa Village Taverna in Rhodes.
 You don’t order from a menu here, they give you whatever seasonal food they’ve cooked up and you just pay a flat per person rate for whatever you eat.
 It’s a well-kept secret well worth trying.”

 Michalis Fustos, Contracts Manager